 Online process systems – such as a School Application for College or any system that requires understanding and acknowledgement where an agreement exists and a person must sign their name saying they agree to whatever is offered – usually a contract.

 It seems these systems are best used when an entire system goes through a systems management process that follows contracting laws where terms are consolidated and agreed upon using a few signatures.

-Systems Integration is important because when there are multiple accounts, companies, institutions, agencies, or people, then all agreements must make sense, not conflict, and can and should be easily consolidated for an overall agreement that includes all systems involved.
+Systems Integration is important because when there are multiple accounts, companies, institutions, agencies, or people, then all agreements must make sense, share optimized and accurate data, not conflict, and can and should be easily consolidated for an overall agreement that includes all systems involved.